JamesIAm/base-auth/README.md

 GITHUB_CLIENT_SECRET=<GITHUB_CLIENT_SECRET>
 ```

-When running the Application, ensure you include the `.env.secret` file as an
-Environment Variable source in the Intellij run configuration.
-There is an example commited
+When running the Application, ensure you both `.env` files as Environment Variable sources in the Intellij run configuration.
-but the path is specific to my machine
 ### Google
 To generate the client ID and secret for google:
 1. Go to https://console.cloud.google.com/apis/dashboard